 Schaus-Vorhies Manufacturing (SVM) provides a great many services to our clients.
 We can do everything from putting together a crane rail system supporting a crane capable of picking the heaviest loads, to designing and constructing the housing that the crane will be mounted into.
 SVM doesn’t just do massive industrial projects.
 We also do many smaller projects that allow our designers, machinists, and fabricators to flex their creative muscles and show off their skills.
 One of the services that allow for this is our ability to make custom metal railings.

-Making a serviceable metal railing along the stairway at a power plant is one thing, but making something that people will look at and wonder how it is even possible to make something like that is another.
+Making serviceable and custom metal railings along the stairway at a power plant is one thing, but making something that people will look at and wonder how it is even possible to make something like that is another.
 Sure, the power plant’s railing has to be sturdy enough to handle plenty of traffic, constant vibrations, and changing environmental conditions, but its construction is still fairly simple.
 Something a little more pleasing to the eye takes a bit more skill and time.

 Let’s say you’re constructing a hotel.
 You don’t want just the bare minimum of serviceability.
 You want something that will make people feel like they are living in a palace.
 Picture a winding staircase, rising from the lobby to the second-floor balcony.
 You want a railing that is both beautiful and durable.
 And as one of the most visible parts of the hotel, one of the first things people will notice as they walk through your doors, it has to be flawless.
 It needs to stand out while still being a natural part of the room.
 How does a railing that fits that lofty criteria get made?

 It starts, of course, with our designers and engineers who will help you realize your vision.
 We can work well with either your drawings, photos, blueprints, whatever you have.
 Our people will work with you to make sure SVM will be making precisely what you want.
 Once the design is finalized, our craftsmen get to work, taking those lines on a paper and giving them life in the real world.